Bohol and Panglao Islands in the Philippines have been on our must-see list for a long time. Every traveler who visits this country sings its praises.

 3. Take a Loboc River Cruise

-Many of the river cruises along the Loboc River are basically floating restaurants.
+Many of the river cruises along the Loboc River are floating restaurants.
 The cruise and buffet cost about 10 USD per person.
 Also, there’s using a short cultural show performance by the local community.

 The river cruises depart from Luboc, about a half-hour drive east of Tagbilaran City.
 The river is known as one of the cleanest rivers in the Phillippines.
 Overall, a very nice and relaxing experience.